AleksandarPredic/predic-gutenberg-blocks/README.md

 * Clone the repository
 * Visit each plugin folder and run `npm install` and `composer install`
 * Zip the plugin folders and upload them to your WP installation

+## Test ready plugin zip files
+If you just want to upload you files and play, but don't want to run all this commands, then you are all set :)

+In the repository root directory we already included both plugin files, ready for the upload to your WP installation.
+Just upload these files:
+* predic-api-base.zip
+* predic-blocks.zip

 ## Plugin descriptions
 Each plugin folder contains its own readme file with precise instructions and descriptions.